 Focus of the Month

-Let's explore how to apply Philippians' teachings on unity and humility to specific aspects of our church community.
+Let's explore how to apply the teachings of Peter:

 Celebration of the Month